loomio/loomio-docs/oric/src/for-success.md

 *Use a Loomio **Time Poll** to find the next meeting date.*

 ---

+## If we do this, will we meet our statutory obligations?

+Yes.
+Loomio enables documented discussion and decisions in one place.

+Whereas some Corporations try to make decisions via email, which can be scattered and difficult to track.

+**Can we run an out of session resolution?**

+Yes.
+If you circulate a decision outside of a formal meeting it requires 100% directors to agree to it for the resolution to pass.

+Exception: If you delegate a subcommittee to make a decision and report back to the board.

+---
-## How quickly do you expect each other to respond?
+## How quickly do we expect each other to respond?
 Loomio is like email in that you can respond at a time that suits you.
 However everyone has different work habits, and taking too long to respond is likely to be frustrating for others.

 In the early days of using Loomio, it really helps if everyone responds as soon as they can with a comment, vote or reaction.